orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Statistics of a column/file min/max/null count/sum/... necessary when? for what optimizations?
 - benchmarks

 Essentially, all that databases, and dataformats try to do, is to optimize some more inefficient, but useful higher-level abstraction.
 That could be the way objects reference each-other in a typical programming language or the structure of a file system.
 Essentially they're just some backend to optimize some frontend access, not unlike any other problem in programming languages or compilers.
-What I take away from that is a few things: (1) I should always be able
+What I take away from that is a few things: (1) The frontend, like a file system, should in practice be disconnected from

 ---